Brinsleym/kr-resources/pages/lesson-notes/lesson2.md

 ---
-title: "🇰🇷 Beginner Korean Lesson Notes: Lesson 1"
+title: "🇰🇷 Beginner Korean Lesson Notes: Lesson 2"
 ---

-## Korean Lesson: Numbers (숫자) 🔢

 In Korean, there are two distinct number systems that are used in different situations:
 1.  **Native Korean Numbers** (고유어 수)